nicolashodee/faq-accordion-card-main/README.md

 });
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-At the moment, the accordion do not unfold, and I need to find the reason why.
+At the moment, the accordion doesn't unfold, and I need to find the reason why.
 JS is loading, CSS is ready for the different states, but I can't manage to record any "click" using JS.
 Probably an error somewhere...

 ### Useful resources